Leo-Simpson/c-lasso/README.md

 ```python
 from classo import *
 ```
-classo depends on several packages.
+The classo package depends on several standard packages.
 To import these packages, use

 ```shell
 pip install numpy